 Data used for crude oil prices refer to weekly Europe Brent spot prices (FOB) and is collected from the U.S. Energy Information Administration.
 Our analysis focus on two types of retail products; the unleaded (Euro 95) and diesel fuel prices.
-Weekly retail fuel prices (net of tax) are collected from Eurostat and the data cover the period between 7/01/2002 and 12/12/2011 for France, Italy, Spain and Germany.
-All oil product prices and were converted to Euro per 1000 litres, using the appropriate US Dollar/Euro exchange rate provided by the International Financial Statistics.
+Weekly retail fuel prices (net of tax) for Germany, France, Italy and Spain are only available from 2002 onwards and are collected from the Eurostat.
+Thus, data used cover the period between 7/01/2002 and 12/12/2011.
+All oil product prices were converted to Euro per 1000 litres, using the appropriate US Dollar/Euro exchange rate provided by the International Financial Statistics.
 Figures 1-5 (available in Appendix) present the evolution of crude oil prices and the retail fuel prices between 7/01/2002 and 12/12/2011 for France, Italy, Spain and Germany.
 As is it is evident, international crude oil price was raised by almost 105% between January 2007 and the middle of 2008.
-Moreover retail fuel prices were characterized by high volatility during the oil market crisis in 2008.
-In Tables 1A and 1B (available in Appendix), we present the weekly descriptive statistics (average, minimum, maximum and standard deviation) for each type of fuel in each country between 2002 and 2011.
-As it is shown in Table 1A, Spain has the highest average unleaded gasoline price.
+Moreover retail fuel prices were characterized by intense fluctuations during the oil market crisis in 2008.
+In Tables 1A and 1B (available in Appendix), we present the weekly descriptive statistics (average, minimum, maximum and standard deviation) separately for each country and each type of retail fuel between 2002 and 2011.
+As it is shown in Table 1A, Spain has the highest average diesel oil price while Italy has the highest average unleaded gasoline price.

 The pass-through literature is mainly related to the way crude oil price changes are transmitted to diesel and unleaded gasoline prices.
 A variety of econometric models have been used in the empirical literature on pass-through transmission models.
-Such models mainly include the ECM (Engle and Granger, 1987), the Threshold Autoregressive model (Enders and Granger, 1998; Enders and Siklos, 2001) and the LSE-Hendry general-to-specific approach, known as GETS model (Hendry, Pagan and Sargan, 1984; Hendry, 1987; Hendry and Krolzig, 2005).
-A more recent discussion of the GETS methodology as well as of other econometric approaches on how to estimate short and long-run economic relationships (the co-integrating vector error correction model and the vector autoregression approach) is given by Rao (2007).
-Cramon-Taubadel (Von) and Loy (1997), Cramon-Taubadel (Von) (1998), Cramon-Taubadel (Von) and Meyer (2000) introduced the symmetric/asymmetric error correction approach through an ex-ante disaggregation of data.
-Within this framework, Bachmeier and Griffin (2003), Rao and Rao (2008), presented an alternative dynamic approach, known as the disaggregated GETS model.

-originating from the LSE-Hendry GETS methodology, which has more intuitive appeal.
-The main advantage of the model is that two different speeds of adjustments, for positive and negative change in the variables included, can simultaneously be estimated.
-In our case, it allows for the retail oil prices and the speed of adjustment coefficients to be analysed separately, when the producer oil prices are increasing or decreasing.
+Such models mainly include the ECM (Engle and Granger, 1987), the Threshold Autoregressive model (Enders and Granger, 1998; Enders and Siklos, 2001) and the LSE-Hendry approach (Hendry, Pagan and Sargan, 1984; Hendry, 1987; Hendry and Krolzig, 2005).
+A more recent discussion of the LSE-Hendry methodology as well as of other econometric approaches on how to estimate short and long-run economic relationships (the co-integrating vector error correction model and the vector autoregression approach) is given by Rao (2007).
+Cramon-Taubadel and Loy (1997), Cramon-Taubadel (1998), Cramon-Taubadel and Meyer (2000) introduced the symmetric/asymmetric error correction approach through an ex-ante disaggregation of data.
+Within this framework, Bachmeier and Griffin (2003), Rao and Rao (2008), presented an alternative dynamic approach with an embedded asymmetry, which is known as the disaggregated ECM model.
+This model is intuitively appealing and its main advantage is that two different speed of adjustment, for positive and negative change in the variables included, can simultaneously be estimated.
+In our case, the disaggregated ECM methodology, with an embedded asymmetry, allows for the speed of adjustment coefficients to be estimated separately for each type of retail fuel, when the producer oil prices are increasing or decreasing.

-The disaggregated GETS methodology, with an embedded asymmetry, is implemented in three steps.
+The disaggregated ECM methodology, with an embedded asymmetry, is implemented in three steps.
 First, the equilibrium (long run) relationship is estimated by regressing the retail fuel prices on the international crude oil price (equations 1a and 1b).

-$$UNL{t} = \phi{0} + \phi{1} \times Oil{t} + \varepsilon{t}$$ (1a)
+$$\text{Log } UNL_t = \phi_0 + \phi_1 \times \text{Log } Oil_t + \varepsilon_t \tag{1a}$$

-$$DSL_t = \psi_0 + \psi_1 \times Oil_t + \upsilon_t \tag{1b}$$
+$$\text{Log } DSL_t = \psi_0 + \psi_1 \times \text{Log } Oil_t + \upsilon_t$$ (1b)